auth-global/self-documenting-cryptography/README.md

     On the other hand, the interrelated ideas of cryptoacoustics and self-documenting cryptography feels rather novel to me.
 I still find parts of the idea surprising.
 To me, the trick feels vaguely reminscient of the [100 prisoners problem](https://en.wikipedia.org/wiki/100_prisoners_problem).

 [^group_operation]: This also works when any kind of easily invertible group operation is used to perturb the state machine.

+[^cryptoacoustic_efficiency]:
+    Cryptoacoustic advantage, which suggests vocabulary commonly used cryptography, would seem to be synonymous with _cryptoacoutic efficiency_ in an analogy to the efficiency of a loudspeaker.
+For example, the sound pressure level produced by a pair of bookshelf speakers at 1 watt is typically around 85 dB or so.